 Alaska King salmon fishing on the Kenai River has you fishing for the world's largest, averaging 35 - 60 pounds, with 1/2 a dozen topping the 80 pound mark falling to our guests over the years.
-Countless 50, 60 and 70 pound salmon have been kept or released as well.
+To protect this great fishery, since 2018, Great Alaska Adventures has been catch and release only on all Kenai Kings.
+Countless 50, 60 and 70 pound salmon have been caught by our guides and guests over the years.
 Kasilof River king salmon average 15-35, with exceptional specimens reaching the high 60's.
 Trolling and drifting from power and drift boats (Kasilof River is drift only) in shallow water mean violent strikes with great fights.
 Beginners and experts enjoy success as our expert guides maneuver the boat to the fish- but once it's hooked…it's all up to you!
-It is truly an addictive fishery, (just ask Howard and Nina E. two of our very best guests, who are enjoying their 18th Alaska salmon fishing trip to Great Alaska Adventure Lodge this year!)
+It is truly an addictive fishery, (just ask Howard and Nina E. two of our very best guests, who are enjoying their 23rd Alaska salmon fishing trip to Great Alaska Adventure Lodge this year!)
 Kings are also readily available on the fly- ask our office staff for more information.

 Silver salmon fishing in Alaska involves an acrobatic species that readily take spinners, spoons and flies with equal abandon.
 Nearly as popular as the famous Kings, they are a real hit with our returning guests, who love their acrobatic personality.
 A great catch and release species, they are also excellent table fare if you choose to keep a few for the freezer back home.
 August and September trips combine Silvers with our incredible trophy Rainbow Trout and Char fishing .
 Casting spinners and flies are both tremendous ways of targeting these great game fish while in the river environment.
 6-20 pounds.
 In addition to the great freshwater fishing in the Kenai and surrounding rivers, some of our finest Silver salmon fishing in Alaska occurs each year in the saltwater aboard our offshore boat "the Fair Chase" in Resurrection Bay and beyond during July and August.